devopshobbies/github-actions-for-react/Readme.md

 ---
 > You can use this project as the basis for your **CI/CD** Frontend projects by using github actions

+> We added a pre-commit hook to the Husky and checked Es-ling
-> in this project I tried to use all aspects for For CI/CD Frontend
+> and in this project I tried to use all aspects For CI/CD Frontend Development

 ### **techs**:
 > **eslint**, **prettier**, **jest**, **testing-library**, **cypress e2e**, **husky**, **codecov**, **gh-pages**